 The District recently implemented a voice over internet protocol (VOIP) using Cisco technology.
 This new technology has allowed CR to purchase and start installation on a number of Cisco Webex-Enabled Telepresence systems.
-Hardware for this system has been purchased for each campus location, and full implementation is scheduled for the end of fall 2014.
+Hardware for this system has been purchased for each campus location, and full implementation is scheduled to occur in time for fall 2015.